greole/ginkgo-wiki/PAPI-Logger-draft.md

 };
 ```

-Integrating `PapiLogger` into a Ginkgo solver
+Enable PAPI for a Ginkgo solver (user's code)
 ---------------------------------------------

 ```c++